ataylor89/diff/README.md

 The assembly program, simple.asm, can be used to create an object file, simple.o, with the following command on Mac OS X:
     nasm -fmacho64 simple.asm -o simple.o

+The program nasm assembles the assembly file, simple.asm, into an object file, simple.o

 The option -fmacho64 means filetype MachO x86_64, which is a kind of object file (MachO) that has instructions for a 64-bit processor

+The option -o gives the path of the object file

 For example,